dineshpatilcloud/courses/python-intro.md

+# 🐍🚀 Python Basics to Advanced Workshop 🐍🚀

-# Unlock the Power of Python: A Workshop Tailored for System Administrators, Cloud DevOps Engineers, and Python Enthusiasts! 🐍✨
+## Unlock the Power of Python: A Workshop Tailored for System Administrators, Cloud DevOps Engineers, and Python Enthusiasts! 🐍✨

 Are you a **System Administrator** striving to enrich your skill set and streamline workflows?
 Perhaps you're a **Python enthusiast** eager to level up your coding prowess?
 Or are you a **Cloud DevOps Engineer** aiming to master cloud management with Python?
 Look no further! 🌟